 - Must possess a good command of spoken English to explain any medical terminology or scientific terms

-- Must possess good driving license
+- Should have good driving license

 - Must possess a valid medical certificate (medical fitness).